-Note: EONV monitor can be calibrated to illuminate the MIL after two malfunctions (an average of four key-off EONV tests, eight runs in all) or after a single malfunction (an average of five key-off EONV tests, five runs in all).
-Most new 2006 MY and later vehicles will use the five-run approach.
+Note: EONV monitor can be calibrated to illuminate the MIL after two malfunctions (an average of four key-off EONV tests, eight runs in all) or after a single malfunction (an average of five key-off EONV tests, five runs in all), or using EWMA with Fast Initial Response and Step Change Logic.
+Most new 2006 MY and later vehicles will use the five-run approach, most new 2009 MY and later use the EWMA approach.

-J1979 EONV EVAP monitor Mode \$06 Data Monitor ID Comp ID Description for CAN Units \$3C \$81 EONV Positive Pressure Test Result and Limits in H 2 0 \$3C \$82 EONV Negative Pressure (Vacuum) Test Result and Limits in H20 \$3C \$83 Normalized Average of Four EONV Tests Results and Limits (where 0 = pass, 1 = fail) unitless
+J1979 EONV EVAP monitor Mode \$06 Data Monitor ID Comp ID Description for CAN Units \$3C \$81 EONV Positive Pressure Test Result and Limits Pa \$3C \$82 EONV Negative Pressure (Vacuum) Test Result and Limits Pa \$3C \$83 Normalized Average of Four EONV Tests Results and Limits (where 0 = pass, 1 = fail) unitless

-Note: Default values (0.0 in H20) will be displayed for all the above TIDs if the evap monitor has never completed.
+Note: Default values (0.0) will be displayed for all the above TIDs if the evap monitor has never completed.
 The appropriate TID will be updated based on the current or last driving cycle, default values will be displayed for any phases that have not completed.